About DisabilityCare Australia

 A person who is a scheme participant during the first stage and is under the age of 65 can choose to remain a participant or transition to the aged care system once they turn 65 (or turn 50 years for Aboriginal or Torres Strait Islander people).
 Existing clients aged 65 and over will continue to receive support consistent with current arrangements.

 For more information about DisabilityCare Australia and the rollout of the scheme from

 - continue to visit this website for updates

 - read the fact sheet for service providers in Victoria

 - read the fact sheet for participants in Victoria

 - call 1800 800 110.

-You can view a copy of the bilateral agreement between the Australian and Tasmanian Governments.
+You can view a copy of the bilateral agreement between the Australian and Victorian Governments.

-For more information about disability services in Tasmania go to www.dhhs.tas.gov.au/disability
+For further information about disability services in Victoria you can visit www.dhs.vic.gov.au/disability